Stratio/stratio-connector-elasticsearch/_doc/First Steps.md

   --------------------------------
   > DELETE FROM highschool.students  WHERE id >= 3;
 ```
 At this point the table must be empty.
-The sentence select * from highschool.students must be return.
+The sentence select * from highschool.students must be returned.

 ```
 OK
 Result page: 0
 ```
 ## Alter table ##
-Now we'll alter the table structure.
+Now we will alter the table structure.
 ```
   > ALTER TABLE highschool.students ADD surname TEXT;
 ```

-After the alter operation we can insert the surname in the table.
+After the alter operation we can insert the surname field in the table.
 ```
 	> INSERT INTO highschool.students(id, name,age,enrolled,surname) VALUES (10, 'Betty',19,true, 'Smith');
 ```
-And table must contains the correct row.
+And table must contain the row correctly.
 ```
   > SELECT * FROM highschool.students;
 -----------------------------------------